DhamodharanJaganathan/Angular-Workbox-Starter-Kit/README.md

 ## Create Angular Project

-1. First we can create new Angular Project with Angular-CLI with command: `ng new my-project`
+1. First we can create new Angular Project with Angular-CLI with command: `ng new web`

 2. Install dependencies (if not automated) with `npm i` or `yarn install`